 Back then, before Shopify was the powerhouse it is now, I went with a self-hosted e-commerce platform that my web designer recommended.
 That meant that I had to ensure the safety and security of my e-commerce software and website hosting myself, which was super complicated and technical and overwhelming, even though I typically consider myself pretty tech-competent.
 It got even worse when I realized that my web designer had never showed me how to update my e-commerce software or even told me that it needed to be updated and my shop got hacked.
 This is now the main reason that I always recommend that people use a comprehensive hosted e-commerce solution like Shopify.
 Unless you have a full tech team on staff, it’s wayyyy easier and more cost-effective to use something like Shopify to run your online shop.

 Deliver a great customer service experience

-Samantha recommended activating live chat where possible on your shop, including on your checkout pages.
+Samantha recommended activating live chat or using chatbots where possible on your shop, including on your checkout pages.
 By making it easy for your customers to ask questions about your products or shipping times, you’re more likely to make that sale that otherwise might be lost.
 If there are certain products that people often ask you questions about, activate live chat on those specific product pages as well.
 Live chat can help improve your customer service experience, and Samantha pointed out that customer service is the #1 way of improving customer retention.

 Another tip Samantha had for improving your customer service is to use a tool like Zendesk for customer communication, to replace email.
 This is something we actually do here at Aeolidia.
 Zendesk is a cloud-based customer service software and support ticketing system which logs all of your communications with your customers.
 By using it instead of email, you don’t have to worry about misplacing messages, and you can also analyze and start to see trends in customer questions.
 For instance, if customers frequently ask about shipping times, you might want to add this information to your FAQ page or feature it more prominently on your checkout pages.